50 Tiny Houses That Actually Float

 New-construction lovers will go crazy over this brand new houseboat with a multi-tiered deck for outdoor fun.
 We’ve got dozens of free deck plans that will get you started on an original deck design for your tiny house.

 Built in 1905, this Dutch houseboat has lots of vintage charm, from original plank floors to gleaming metal portholes.
 Here’s how to install pine floors, if wide-plank flooring like this is on your wish list for your future tiny house.

-Follow these steps to make sure your wood-burning fireplace is safe and a potbellied stove can put off enough heat to keep a tiny home more than cozy during winter months.
 This authentic narrowboat manages to provide every necessity in a small space, and the stove is a working heating system.

 You might want to line up a some ready-to-roll tiny houses right now, because once you’ve lived with the efficiency of this freestanding kitchen, you’ll be hooked on tiny-house living forever.
 The houseboat Maria guest suite has everything you need to make your stay enjoyable.

 Houseboat Studio: Paris

 It’s like they read our 25 tips for turning your backyard shed into a tiny hideaway, because this tiny houseboat looks just like a little wooden shed, floating on top of a barge.
 A ship’s pilot house has been turned into a guest suite in this houseboat near Notre Dame Cathedral.
 Get to know when Notre Dame was built.

 Stella Rask: Amsterdam